 Where to stay near Panormos Beach?

-There are a few affordable hotels near here, and as it was one of my favourite beaches, I would recommend staying nearby!
+There are a few affordable hotels near here, and as it was one of my top best beaches in Mykonos, I would recommend staying nearby!
 For a more affordable place, have a look at Villa Thea, or if you want to treat yourself then Adrina Resort and Spa looks amazing!
 Head here to check prices and availability!

 This is a busy beach, but lovely if you are staying nearby to walk to, with affordable sun loungers.
 It is easy to spend the day here.
 Right on the beach, there are also a few different restaurants here with fresh calamari and amazing Greek food.